 Having a dedicated space to work in makes it easier to keep all the necessary equipment together.
 And saves loads of time when you can just get on with sewing without having to unpack and set up every time.
 So setting up a sewing studio or hosting sewing studio classes seems the next step.

 Make the Space You Have Work Harder

 If you have an entire spare room you can turn into a sewing studio, that’s the absolute best you could hope for.
+I did notice that there are other sewing studio classes near me that are held in peoples homes.
 Not all of us do, though.
 If the best you can manage is carving out a section in a room you normally use for other activities, that can work too with a bit of ingenuity.